 The 2024 Media Mixer curator is Emily Eddy.

-Something to look forward to: at this year’s Media Mixer, we’re going to be holding a fun raffle to help support CFA’s programs!
+Something else to look forward to: at this year’s Media Mixer, we’re going to be holding a fun raffle to help support CFA’s programs!

 Our thanks to: